Gail Strickland

-Gail Strickland (born May 18, 1945) is a retired American actress who had prominent supporting roles in such films as The Drowning Pool (1975), Bound for Glory (1976), Who'll Stop the Rain (1978), Norma Rae (1979), and Protocol (1984), and appeared regularly on various network television shows.
+Gail Strickland (born May 18, 1945) is a retired American actress who had supporting roles in such films as The Drowning Pool (1975), Bound for Glory (1976), Who'll Stop the Rain (1978), Norma Rae (1979), and Protocol (1984), and appeared regularly on various network television shows.

 Early years

 Born in Birmingham, Alabama, Strickland is one of five children of Theodosia and Lynn Strickland, who owned a large tire dealership.
-She was tall for her age in her youth, and she said, “When boys started looking differently at girls, I wasn’t one of the ones they looked differently at.”
+She was tall for her age in her youth, and she said, "When boys started looking differently at girls, I wasn't one of the ones they looked differently at."
 She turned to writing and performing plays as a way of attracting attention.

 Strickland graduated from Brooke Hill School in Birmingham.
 She went to Florida State University, where she was a gymnast, was the first female clown with the university's circus, and received a teaching certificate in English.
 During her college summers she worked in community theater in Sarasota, Florida.

 Following college, Strickland was a governess in Spain for two months, and then worked as a waitress in Cape Cod.
 After that she moved to New York, working as a receptionist for an advertising agency while she studied improvisational acting.
 That was followed by her attendance at Sanford Meisner Drama School.
 During those times she did some acting in commercials and soap operas.